prclibo/gaps/README.md

 Quick Start
 -----------

+For longer tutorial and technique introdution, please check the [arXiv report](https://arxiv.org/abs/2004.11765).

 To construct a polynomial solver, inherit the `problem` (see [`generator/problem.m`]()) class to specify your polynomial system.
 Implement three functions in your inheritance.

 `[in, out] = gen_arg_subs(obj)` creates two structs corresponding to input/output variables.
 Field names of the struct will be argument names used in the generated function.
 Field values are sym variables that will be used to denote polynomials.